salmakhaled5/EyeOnEgypt/ML/LandmarkDetection/README.md

 ## ML Code Steps
 * Exploring the Data
-* load the pretrained model
+* load the pretrained model MobileNet
 * Add our new layers
 * Freeze and fit the model
 * Unfreeze and retrain the model